-Although an expired credit card is no longer valid for purchases, the other terms of your credit card remain intact—such as your borrowing limit.
+Although an expired credit card is no longer valid for purchases, the other terms of your credit card remain intact—this includes your credit limit.
 And, you're still responsible for making your monthly minimum payments on time each month until your credit card balance is completely repaid.

 How to Find Your Credit Card Expiration Date

 Your credit card's expiration date is conveniently printed on the front of your credit card.
 You'll see a two-digit code for the month and the last two digits of the year.
 With many credit card issuers, the card expires on the final day of the month the card is set to expire.
-If you've ever placed a phone or online order, you're probably already familiar with the expiration date because it's required as part of the authorization process.
+If you've ever placed a phone or online order, you're probably already familiar with the expiration date because it's required as part of the credit card authorization process.

 You don't want your credit card's expiration date to come and go without you realizing it.
 You can put your expiration date on a calendar to remind yourself when your expiration date is coming but, you're probably not looking two or three years into the future.
 An alternative is to use Followupthen.com, a reminder service that lets you set up a future email to yourself based on timing.
 For example, you might email February1st2018@followupthen.com to remind yourself that your credit card expires on the first day of January 2019.